 Citing another top-secret document, The Guardian further described the "wide-ranged" capabilities of XKeyscore, which enables analysts to perform searches within web pages, personal e-mail inboxes and Facebook chat logs, as long as proper justification for the search is provided.

 That same day, the details of the XKeyscore program quickly spread to other news and tech sites, including Slashdot, PCWorld, Gigaom, the Verge, Slate and the Huffington Post.
 Salon noted that these documents reaffirm an assertion made by Snowden in his July 10th video interview with the Guardian, during which he revealed that he could “wiretap anyone … if I had a personal email.”
 Snowden's earlier statement was initially denied by the U.S. House Intelligence Committee chairman Mike Rogers, who claimed that Snowden was lying and that type of wiretapping would be impossible.

-In December of 2013, Richard Leon, a US district judge, released a ruling which found the NSA’s mass-surveilance program to be in violation of the fourth amendment – calling the technology “Orwellian” and dismissing almost every one of the NSA’s arguments.
+In December of 2013, Judge Richard Leon released a preliminary ruling in Klayman v.
+Obama that found the NSA's mass collection of phone metadata violated the Fourth Amendment – calling the technology "Orwellian" and dismissing almost every one of the NSA's arguments.